IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) {{!RFC8342}}.

+## Use Case Applicability

+   In Traffic Engineering (TE)-enabled networks like Layer-0/1 transport (OTN, MW, DWDM), intent topology is useful for routing IETF network slices across varied paths with TE constraints.
+Thus, most of the use cases for which this model target are transport oriented.
+Nonetheless, it’s also relevant to non-transport networks like IP/MPLS, where customers may specify topology intents to inform the slice’s realization.
+These intents help build the logical view of the desired IETF Network Slice service (and its constituent parts), aiding providers in fulfilling slice requests and defining the service instantiation.

+### Use Case 1 : Multi-tenancy in Network Wholesaling

+   A typical use case in which the topology intent is essential is the wholesale multi-tenant case.
+Here, customer C may acquire a network slice from provider P and resell sub-slices to other customers/tenants.
+The creation of these sub-slices within C’s slice necessitates specifying a topology intent—reflecting the topology of C’s purchased slice—as a key input parameter.

+### Use Case 2 :

+   The current expression of slice requests leveraging on {{?I-D.draft-ietf-teas-ietf-network-slice-nbi-yang}} allows the customer to request distinct connectivity constructs as part of the same Network Resource Partition (NRP).
+The topology provided by the customer could imply different NRPs, instead.

+   As an another example, from realization perspective even on the same NRP, a slice requests leveraging on {{?I-D.draft-ietf-teas-ietf-network-slice-nbi-yang}} without topology differentiation could imply the realization of all the connectivity constructs on the same manner.
+For instance, implementing all of them within the same VRF in a L3VPN.
+The usage of the topological views can help the provider to infer differentiated realization of some of the connectivity constructs, for instance, by implementing them on different VRFs.
+This can have operational advantages (e.g., adding new nodes / SDPs could affect / imply limit the necessary VRF reconfiguration only to the one including affected connectivity constructs).

+   Finally, by using customer topology it can be easier for the slice provider to infer different technologies for sets of connectivity constructs of every topology segment (e.g., IP/MPLS, optical, microwave, etc).

 ## Terminologies and Notations